Place Plan & Development Concept

 These amenities are in line with the outcomes of community consultation on the Better Suburbs Statement 2030 and the Better places to play: ACT Play Space Strategy.

 A larger Central community play space is also in the planning stages as the inner north destination play space.
 Last year the Transport Canberra and City Services Directorate consulted with the community on this new destination play space to be located in Watson, bounded by Windeyer Street, Burton Street and A'Beckett Street.
-The play space will be a community include multi-purpose courts to replace the courts previously located on the old Canberra Technology Park site.
+The play space will be for the community and include multi-purpose courts to replace the courts previously located on the old Canberra Technology Park site.

 On-street parking will be available on Aspinall Street.
 Under current ACT Government development codes and Local Neighbourhood Play Space standards, dedicated parking is not required.